kentan-official/kentan/docs/docs/getting-started/quick-start.md

 Now it becomes more obvious how easy you can bring back readability to your tests using Kentan.
-In **Line 3** the method `model` takes an parameter.
+In **Line 3** the method `model` takes a parameter.
 This API allows you to easily override the defaults of a Sketch.

-Now the code look better than before.
+Now the code looks better than before.
 But we can do a little bit better.
-In comparison to `Product` the `ShoppingBasket` is a class.
+In comparison to `Product`, the `ShoppingBasket` is a class.
 But no worries.
-Next we instruct Kentan to provide a Sketch by a given class.
+Next, we instruct Kentan to provide a Sketch by a given class.

 ?> Kentan also can generate a Sketch from a class.